Reflection groups and cones of sums of squares: Sums of squares invariant under , and

 \begin{remark} From Theorem \ref{thm:irreducible reps} we obtain a combinatorial description of $h_k^\theta$, i.e., of the multiplicity of an irreducible representation $\theta$ in the subspace of the coinvariant algebra of forms of degree $k$.
-Namely, in the case of $A_{n-1}$ $\theta$ is labelled by a partition $\lambda \vdash n$ and While for $B_n$ and $D_n$ $\theta$ is labelled by a multipartition $\Lambda = (\lambda,\mu) \vdash n$ and In particular, the multiplicity of $S^{\Lambda}$ in $H_{n,d}$ can be described combinatorially via the number of standard Young tableau and the degrees of $G$ \end{remark}
+Namely, in the case of $A_{n-1}$ $\theta$ is labelled by a partition $\lambda \vdash n$ and While for $B_n$ and $D_n$ $\theta$ is labelled by a bipartition $\Lambda = (\lambda,\mu) \vdash n$ and In particular, the multiplicity of $S^{\Lambda}$ in $H_{n,d}$ can be described combinatorially via the number of standard (bi-)tableaux and the degrees of $G$ \end{remark}

-The degrees of the considered reflection groups and the standard Young tableau combinatorially encode the following information about sums of squares: \begin{thm} Let $G \in \{ A_{n-1},B_n\}$. \begin{enumerate} \item The isotypic decomposition of $H_{n,d}$ is where $\Lambda$ ranges over partitions for $A_{n-1}$ and otherwise multipartitions.
+By integrating the above presented construction with the general setup, the degrees of the considered reflection groups and the standard (bi-)tableaux combinatorially encode the following information about the invariant sums of squares. \begin{thm} Let $G \in \{ A_{n-1},B_n\}$. \begin{enumerate} \item The isotypic decomposition of $H_{n,d}$ is where $\Lambda$ ranges over partitions for $A_{n-1}$ and otherwise bipartitions.

 \item There exists a symmetry adapted basis of the coinvariant algebra $\R[\underline{X}]_G$ consisting of higher Specht polynomials $(s_{1}^\Lambda,\ldots,s_{\vartheta_\Lambda}^{\Lambda})_{\Lambda \vdash n}$, where $\vartheta_\Lambda$ denotes the dimension of $S^{\Lambda}$.
-By defining symmetric matrix polynomials $H^\Lambda \in \R[\underline{X}]^{\vartheta_\Lambda \times \vartheta_\Lambda}$ via $H^\Lambda_{v,u} := \mathcal{R}_G(s_v^\Lambda \cdot s_u^\Lambda)$ we have
+By defining symmetric matrix polynomials $H^\Lambda \in \R[\underline{X}]^{\vartheta_\Lambda \times \vartheta_\Lambda}$ via, $H^\Lambda_{v,u} := \mathcal{R}_G(s_v^\Lambda \cdot s_u^\Lambda)$ we have